+2.2.
 We make competitive grants as required, but just within our affiliated network.
 Are we eligible to be an intermediary?

 Yes.
 While you would not have been eligible in prior years, beginning in 2014, the definition of eligibility has been expanded to include organizations such as yours.
-Please read the Notice for more background on this change, as well as expectations of these organizations.
+Please read the Notice for expectations of these organizations.

+2.3.
 Can a for-profit intermediary apply?

-For profit entities are not eligible for SIF funding.
+No, for profit entities are not eligible for SIF funding.